Le Duc de Praslin offers stylish accommodation...

 Drinks included: Drinks are not included.

 Beach holidays: Anse Volbert is a lovely 3km flat stretch of white sand less than a minute's walk from Le Duc du Praslin.
-Palm trees provide shade and the turquoise waters are safe and calm and great for swimming.
-If you want to organise watersports or island hopping, there are a few activity centres along the beach.See more ideas for Beach holidays in Seychelles
+Palm trees provide shade and the turquoise waters are safe and calm for fantastic beach holidays.
+There are also possibilities to organize watersports or island hopping.See more ideas for Beach holidays in Seychelles

 Equipment: Cots and highchairs can be provided on request.